-My name on the cover has changed from Thanhha Lai to Thanhhà Lại, with diacritical marks added to vowels to direct tone.
+Note: My name on the cover has changed from Thanhha Lai to Thanhhà Lại, with diacritical marks added to vowels to direct tone.
 These pesky, yet essential, little marks are featured prominently in Listen, Slowly.

 Lai inserts Ba’s lyrical voice selectively into Mai’s story.
 These heart-stopping passages further shift Mai’s position from outsider to insider to, finally, truly bicultural, just as “Listen, Slowly” invites readers to see Vietnam from the inside out — and back again.